 This certificate gives students planning their own business a great start by introducing classes and topics dealing with the three fundamental concerns of all business: money and finance (accounting), pursuing creative ideas and selling (marketing), and hiring, working with, and developing people (human relations).
 Students who complete this certificate are encouraged to then pursue the Entrepreneurship Certificate of Achievement.

-• Upon completion of this program, the student will be able to develop basic financial, communication, and personal management skills that will prepare him/her to create an entrepreneurial venture.
+Upon completion of this program, the student will be able to develop basic financial, communication, and personal management skills that will prepare them to create an entrepreneurial venture.

 Project management careers include positions in diverse areas of business, such as construction, engineering, information technology, telecommunications, software development, and health care.
 This certificate focuses on both the development of knowledge and professional skills to become a project manager by developing job-related skills in the field and preparation for the professional certification exam.
 Coursework topics include principles of project management, computer applications, communication, and management.